MasonProtter/Symbolics.jl/README.md

 # Symbolics.jl

-This is a package I'm throwing together after getting inspired by the talk [Physics in Clojure](https://www.youtube.com/watch?v=7PoajCqNKpg) which was about porting scmutils, a Scheme package accompanying the book Structure and Insterpretation of Classical Mechanics by Sussman and Wisdom.
+This is a package I'm throwing together after getting inspired by the talk [Physics in Clojure](https://www.youtube.com/watch?v=7PoajCqNKpg) which was about porting scmutils to clojure. scmutils is a Scheme package with a very interesting and powerful computer algebra system.

+My intention here is to attempt to recreate the functionality of scmutils in julia using julian syntax.

 Examples of use: